ray-project/ray/doc/source/data/faq.rst

 throughput improvement (4-8x) and model accuracy improvement (due to global per-epoch shuffling) using Ray Data.

-Please see our
+Please see this
-`recent blog post on Ray Data <https://www.anyscale.com/blog/ray-data-for-machine-learning-training-and-scoring>`__ for more information on this benchmarking.
+`blog post on Ray Data <https://www.anyscale.com/blog/ray-data-for-machine-learning-training-and-scoring>`__ for more information on this benchmarking.

+The new streaming backend for Ray Data (Datastream) supports throughputs of up to hundreds of gigabytes per second in a large cluster.

 Does all of my data need to fit into memory?
 ============================================